mozilla/mozillians-tests/README.md

 https://mozillians.allizom.org.
 You'll need to create three sets of credentials with varying privilege levels.

-1. Create three username and password combinations on https://mozillians.allizom.org
+1. Create two username and password combinations on https://mozillians.allizom.org
-2. Join #commtools and ask for one of these users to be vouched (or ask someone on #mozwebqa to do this for you)
+2. Join #commtools and ask for these users to be vouched (or ask someone on #mozwebqa to do this for you)
+3. In one of these users profile, join at least one group and mark groups as private
-3. Copy mozillians-tests/credentials.yaml to a location outside of mozillians-tests.
-Update the 'user', 'unvouched', and 'unconfirmed' users in credentials.yaml with those credentials
+4. Copy mozillians-tests/variables.json to a location outside of mozillians-tests.
+Update the 'vouched' and 'private' users in variables.json with those credentials

 #### Running tests locally
 Before each test run, clean up the repo: